-Objective.
-That parking areas are designed and laid out to provide convenient, safe and efficient parking.
-Acceptable Solution Performance Criteria A1.1 P1 Parking, access ways, manoeuvring and circulation spaces must either: All parking, access ways, manoeuvring and circulation spaces (a) comply with the following: must be designed and readily identifiable to provide convenient, (i) have a gradient in accordance with Australian Standard AS 2890 - Parking facilities, Parts 1-6; safe and efficient parking, having regard to:
+Objective: That parking areas are designed and laid out to provide convenient, safe and efficient parking.
+Acceptable Solution Performance Criteria A1.1 P1 Parking, access ways, manoeuvring and circulation spaces must either: All parking, access ways, manoeuvring and circulation spaces (a) comply with the following: must be designed and readily identifiable to provide convenient, (i) have a gradient in accordance with Australian Standard AS 2890 - Parking facilities, Parts 1-6; safe and efficient parking, having regard to: (a) the characteristics of the site; (ii) provide for vehicles to enter and exit the site in a forward direction where providing for more than 4 (b) the proposed slope, dimensions and layout; parking spaces; (iii) have an access width not less than the requirements in Table C2.2; (c) useability in all weather conditions;

-- (ii) provide for vehicles to enter and exit the site in a forward direction where providing for more than 4 parking spaces; - (iii) have an access width not less than the requirements in Table C2.2; - (iv) have car parking space dimensions which satisfy the requirements in Table C2.3; - (v) have a combined access and manoeuvring width adjacent to parking spaces not less than the requirements in Table C2.3 where there are 3 or more car parking spaces; - (vi) have a vertical clearance of not less than 2.1m above the parking surface level; and - (vii) excluding a single dwelling, be delineated by line marking or other clear physical means; or - (b) comply with Australian Standard AS 2890- Parking facilities, Parts 1-6.
+- (iv) have car parking space dimensions which satisfy the requirements in Table C2.3; - (v) have a combined access and manoeuvring width adjacent to parking spaces not less than the requirements in Table C2.3 where there are 3 or more car parking spaces; - (vi) have a vertical clearance of not less than 2.1m above the parking surface level; and - (vii) excluding a single dwelling, be delineated by line marking or other clear physical means; or - (b) comply with Australian Standard AS 2890- Parking facilities, Parts 1-6.